Silverman-Lab/mutt/README.md

 ## Parsed Data Structure for `parse.R` scripts.
 parse.R should have a single function named `parse_[name of directory]` which returns a list object with the following elements.
 That function should not require arguments but they can be optional.
 Ideally, parse scripts use nothing other than base R or tidyverse functions to minimize dependencies and errors if certain libraries are not installed.

-- `counts` integer valued count matrix (not data.frame) that is (D x N) and has row and column names which are sampleIDs and sequenceIDs (e.g., taxaIDs) respectively.
+- `counts` integer valued count matrix (not data.frame) that is (N x D). sampleIDs (rows) and sequenceIDs (columns) (e.g., taxaIDs) respectively.
+Should contain a column key with sampleIDs linking to proportions, scale, and metadata.
-- `proportions` real-valued valued count matrix (not data.frame) that is (D x N) and has row and column names which are sampleIDs and sequenceIDs (e.g., taxaIDs) respectively. only include if counts are not available
+- `proportions` real-valued valued count matrix (not data.frame) that is (N x D) and has row and column names which are sampleIDs and sequenceIDs (e.g., taxaIDs) respectively.
+Should contain a column key with sampleIDs linking to counts, scale, and metadata.
-- `scale` positive-valued matrix likely of dimension 1 x N but other formats may need to be allowed.
-Column names should be sampleIDs
+- `scale` positive-valued matrix likely of dimension N x 1 but other formats may need to be allowed due to mean and sd or multiple techniques measuring total scale.
+Should contain a column key with sampleIDs linking to counts, proportions, and metadata.
-- `metadata` (optional but often required) N x Q data.frame rownames should be sampleIDs.
+- `metadata` (optional but often required) N x Q data.frame.
+Should contain a column key with sampleIDs linking to counts and proportions.
 - `tax` (optional) D x ?, character-valued data.frame with sequenceIDs as rownames and each column labeled in a meaningful way.
-For microbiome data these labels should be limited to c("kingdom", "phylum", "class", "order", "genus", "species", "strain")
-- `sequences` (optional) D x ?, character valued data.frame or matrix linking sequenceIDs (rownames) to the actual raw sequence (e.g., the 16S sequence of a particular taxon)
+For microbiome data these labels should be limited to c("Kingdom", "Phylum", "Class", "Order", "Genus", "Species", "Strain").
+"Taxa" is the lowest identified taxonomy classified specified by prefix and then the classified taxa, if unclassified by lowest taxonomy resolution then prefixed with uc_ and then taxonomic level prefix ex. for phylum: uc_p_[taxa classification name] "Sequence" column links sequenceIDs (ASV, OTUs, classified taxa) to the actual raw sequence (e.g., the 16S sequence of a particular taxon).
 - `phylo` (optional) phylogenetic tree stored in reasonable format (let me know if any repos have phylogenetic trees in them and I will figure out a good standard format)

 ```r